Learn the ins and outs of how to build a successful 3D strategy and business case. Free template download included.

 Once you’ve clearly articulated the problem, describe the proposed solution.

-- How does it align to your company’s overall strategy?
+- How does it align with your company’s overall strategy?

 - How will it improve the overall customer experience?